-Before presenting the details of our proposed approach, we would like to emphasis three methodological aspects of our approach: 1) We first use $k$-mean method to cluster real examples and take the cluster centers as generated virtual examples.
+Before presenting the details of our proposed approach, we would like to introduce the following three methodological phases of our approach: 1) We first use $k$-means method to cluster real examples and take the cluster centers as generated virtual examples.
 2) We propose a novel regularization term to bridge the gap between the real examples and virtual examples while training the desired model.
 3) In order to perform nonlinear classification, we extend our model to a kernel-based nonlinear model.